nicolemk12/Notes-App/README.md

-Here’s a refined README based on your HTML, CSS, and JavaScript files:

----

 # 📝 M yNotes-App

 A simple, visually engaging note-taking application built with HTML, CSS, and JavaScript.
 MyNotesApp allows users to create, view, edit, and delete notes in a user-friendly interface.
 Designed to be minimal yet functional, MyNotesApp is ideal for quick note-taking and organizing ideas.